souraavsen/Creative-Arts/README.md

 Livesite Link: [https://creative-arts.netlify.app/](https://creative-arts.netlify.app/)

 ## About Creative Arts
-* It is a website of an arts institute.
+* It is a website of an art institute.